arnavsinha109/containerized-NLP-tag-prediction/README.md

 * This container was designed to replicate the data processing pipeline needed for good predictions

 ## Challenges encountered in model building
 1. The data needed to be cleaned to train a robust model.
-Used spaCy to perform data cleaning before using it for model training
+I used spaCy to perform data cleaning before using it for model training
 2. The quality of model predictions depends on multiple factors.
 My baseline models did not yield good results.
-I augmented my model training by using pretrained FastText models available here - [Pretrained FastText Vectors](https://fasttext.cc/docs/en/english-vectors.html).
-I was able to get an F1 score of 0.96 when I used the pretrained models
+Hence, I augmented my model training by using pretrained FastText models available here - [Pretrained FastText Vectors](https://fasttext.cc/docs/en/english-vectors.html).
+I was able to achieve an **F1 score of 0.96** when I used the pretrained models

 ## Container Process Flow
 1. Connect to S3 bucket